Troy Pride: Carolina Panthers

-Pride was selected by the Carolina Panthers in the fourth round with the 113th pick of the 2020 NFL Draft.
-Pride made his NFL debut on September 13, 2020, in the season opener against the Las Vegas Raiders, starting the game and making seven total tackles in a 34-30 loss.
+Pride was selected by the Carolina Panthers in the fourth round with the 113th pick of the 2020 NFL draft.
+Pride made his NFL debut on September 13, 2020, in the season opener against the Las Vegas Raiders, starting the game and making seven total tackles in a 34–30 loss.
 On January 2, 2021, Pride was placed on injured reserve.
 He finished the season with 41 tackles and two pass deflections.

 On August 17, 2021, Pride was placed on injured reserve after suffering a knee injury in the preseason.

 On May 16, 2022, Pride was waived by the Panthers after failing his physical.

 New Orleans Saints

 On January 11, 2023, Pride signed a reserve/future contract with the New Orleans Saints.
+He was waived on August 29, 2023.

+Las Vegas Raiders

+On September 14, 2023, Pride was signed to the practice squad of the Las Vegas Raiders.
+He was released on December 20.

+Houston Texans

+On December 27, 2023, Pride was signed to the practice squad of the Houston Texans.
+He signed a reserve/future contract on January 22, 2024.

+Pride was waived on August 27, 2024, and later re-signed to the practice squad.
+On October 24, Pride was again released from the practice squad to make room for Rashad Weaver.

+Dallas Cowboys

+On December 4, 2024, Pride was signed to the Dallas Cowboys practice squad.
+He signed a reserve/future contract with Dallas on January 6, 2025.
+On August 25, Pride was waived by the Cowboys.

+Indianapolis Colts

+On October 7, 2025, Pride was signed to the practice squad of the Indianapolis Colts.
+He was released on November 18.